Instructora Señora Raquel,

 Workbook & In-Home Practice Added

-Starting in August 2006, we will be using an interactive workbook with both the Elementary and Preschool classes with more activities to do at home each week to follow-up on our in-class exercises.
+We will be using an interactive workbook with both the Elementary and Preschool classes with more activities to do at home each week to follow-up on our in-class exercises.
 It should be fun & exciting!